 One of the most sincere forms of respect is actually listening to what another has to say. ~ Bryant H. McHill

-This holiday season many of us will wander around shopping malls and online stores looking for that perfect gift, yet we have an amazingly powerful gift we can give to everyone we know.
+As with most holiday seasons, many of us will spend time in search of that perfect present, yet we have an amazingly powerful gift we can give to everyone we know.
 There is no monetary value involved but rather involves patience and practice.
 That gift is listening.

 We were all taught at a very early age how to speak but were we ever really taught how to listen?